Mickey0001/100-days-of-code/r2-log.md

 ###R2D13
 I got some design tips for the site I'm working (https://safetbeg.com/contact.html) on and I implemented a few of those today, changed the @ sign to an envelope icon, improved padding and letter spacing and also worked on my portfolio, updating the components.

+###R2D13
+Today I was working on the Free Code Camp camper's leaderboard to practice reactjs and to learn more about axios library.
+When I finish it I'll have to figure out where to deploy it.